 Currently, there has been a transition from customer service that was handled by operators to a digital system.
-While some companies have traditional phone operators, others have support on websites.
+While some companies have traditional phone operators, others have support on websites or applications.
 Many of these customer service models are disconnected and have caused companies to frustrate customers or even lose business as a result.
-What has greatly changed is the possibility for Artificial Intelligence and Machine Learning to be integrated to these flawed customer service models to solve problems and increase customer satisfaction while using company resources effectively.
+What has greatly changed is the possibility for Artificial Intelligence and Machine Learning to be integrated into these flawed customer service models to solve problems and increase customer satisfaction while using company resources effectively.

 What Does CSAT Stand for?

 CSAT stands for Customer Satisfaction Score.
 CSAT is one of the key indicators used to measure whether a customer is satisfied with a company’s service.
-CSAT is important and more companies are beginning to realize the importance of its calculations to impact relationships with customers and sales.
+CSAT is important and more companies are beginning to realize the importance of its calculations in regard to customer relationships and sales.

 What is CSAT?